danarcher/XCom2SpookClass/README.md

 * **Operator** grants Spooks unique variations of standard perks with reduced cost and which do not break concealment.
 The mod achieves this through pre-mission ability template substitutions for Spooks with the Operator perk, rather global modifications to the base game ability templates at startup.
 Further, Operator permits Spooks to carry more than one loot item during Long War 2 Smash'N'Grab missions, and to collect them all without breaking concealment.
 As well as overriding the standard quest item pickup rules for the mission, the mod has to employ custom evac handling to ensure that bonus loot is awarded for each extra quest item the Spook is carrying, since mssion Kismet only awards one loot item per soldier upon evac.
 Since the number of maps for Smash'N'Grab is quite limited, and resources are critical in Long War 2, this is intended as a rebalancing mechanic.

 * **Eclipse** allows Spooks to knock out VIPs, including during VIP extraction missions.
-This does mean that high ranking Spooks complete these missions rather easily, on turn one (punch out the VIP, pick them up, and immediately exit the AO).
-This is intended to allow players to focus on more interesting missions in the late game.
+This does mean that high ranking Spooks can complete these missions trivially, on turn one, by punching out the VIP, picking them up, and immediately exitting the AO without evac.
+Mid-ranking Spooks with Phantom and Operator can also complete these missions with minimal risk, since with Operator, Eclipse does not break the concealment granted by Phantom.
+This allows the commander to focus their time on other missions in the mid-late game.

 * **Exfil** and **Exodus** both permit units to exit the AO without evac, but with all the usual effects of evac intact.

 * The mod's various concealment-retaining mechanics are achieved by completely supplanting the base game's handling of unit sight of other units and the breaking of concealment, in order to introduce exceptions.

+* Post-mission training is implemented rather like Long War 2 officer training, though it is triggered automatically after each mission and does not occupy a staff slot in a facility.